sdwheeler/seanonit/content/blog/posts/2014-10-21-fun-with-regular-expressions/index.md

 tags:
   - Regular Expressions
   - regex
-abstract: My recommended tool for learning how to use regular expressions.
+description: My recommended tool for learning how to use regular expressions.
 ---

 > This article was originally posted to my old [WordPress blog][wp].
 The content is still relevant